Receiving & Maintaining Aid

 A financial aid award may be reduced or canceled.
 The most common reasons for an award adjustment include changes in enrollment, residency status or housing arrangements and over-awards due to receipt of aid from other sources.
 An award may also be adjusted due to changes or inaccuracies in the information on which the award was based.

 Changes in Circumstances

 Federal and State regulations require that we revise your award when changes occur which may affect your eligibility for financial assistance (e.g. receipt of additional assistance, loss of employment, failure to maintain Satisfactory Academic Progress, etc.).
 If this occurs, your eligibility will be reassessed and a revised award letter may be issued reflecting the appropriate changes.

 Renewal of Financial Aid

 Financial aid awards are not automatically renewed.
-The applications for the 2015-2016 academic year will be available on or after January 1, 2015.
+The applications for the new academic year will be available on or after October 1st each year

 If the student is convicted on drug-related charges while receiving federal aid, his/her financial aid award offered will be canceled.
 The student will receive a written notice to contact an Advisor at Student Success Center on procedures to regain eligibility for financial aid.

 Tuition payments will be deferred provided the total amount of your financial aid award meets or exceeds the cost of your tuition.
 If your award does not meet or exceed your current fees due, you must pay the difference or your courses will be dropped for non-payment.
 If earnings from the Federal Work Study (FWS) will be used as payment for tuition, you must submit written authorization to Student Success Center.
 If you intend on dropping any or all of your classes you must do so during the initial drop/add period of the semester.
 You must drop unwanted classes to avoid liability.